boris-korotkov/CE_AUTOMATION/project.md

 If 3 red blueprints resource found, click on it, blick Buy in the opened window and them confirm clicking on Claim button in the next opened window to finilize a purchase. click on back-arrow in the top-left window corner to exit from 'Supply deport'.

 5. The program should log all events in a log file with timestamp in the name.
 6. The captured area is to be stored in the program location.
-In case of the error or misinterpretation of recognized text or picture I will be able to see what was captured.
+In case of the error or misinterpretation of recognized text or picture a user should be able to see the mostrecent captured image.
 7. If emulator window is not responding certain time, the instance is to be restarted and the scenario is to be continued from the place where it was stopped.
-8. The compare_with_image method in the scenario is to compare captured area with saved image not exactly, but approximatly because the saved image will be captured manually and captured area may be different by approximatly 10-20 pixel.
+8. The compare_with_image method in the scenario is to compare captured area with pre-saved image not exactly, but approximatly because the saved image will be captured manually and captured area may be different by approximatly 10-20 pixel.
 Ideally, it would be nice to have the matching accuracy requirement adjustable by user in the scenario or in the program code.
-I'll try to manually find a value that works.
+A user will manually find a threshold value that works.
 9. Since the programn is to maintain multiple game interace language, I believe scenario YAML file is to be defined for each language and resides in a sub-folder with language name.
 E.g., 'en', 'ru', etc. This folder will not only inlude scenario file but also pre-saved images that can also be different for different game interface language.

 In-Scope optional Features:
 20. There is a hot key to pause script execution, resume and stop.
 Ideally they have to be defined in program ini file to allow user to change them if needed.
 The hotkeys should not overlap with the most popular Window hot keys like CTRL+C, CTRIL+V, or CTRL+S. For example we can use CTRL+P for pause, CTRL+R for resume and CTRL+H for stop program execution.
-21. Scenario variables are stored in a global context dictionary during execution.
-They can be created, modified, and used in conditions.
-Example:
-- set: { last_kun_change_time: datetime.now() }
-- capture_text: [100, 100, 50, 20, current_kun_count]
-- if:
-    condition: "${current_kun_count} != ${previous_kun_count}"
-    then:
-      - calculate: { time_diff: "datetime.now() - last_kun_change_time" }
-      - send_email: "Kun count changed to ${current_kun_count} after ${time_diff.seconds} seconds."
 22. Some game events may have text displied with a minor angle to the left or to the right.
 Ideally, compare_with_text function should be able to handle that.
 If not, I will have to use compare_with_image instead.

 Non-Functional Requirements:
 30. The program is to be terminal window program with execution messages visible in the terminal window.
 After program is finished there is no need to keep the terminal window open because log file will have all displayed messages included.
 31. The program should be compatible with Windows 10 and windows 11
-32. After  program is finished all used libraries shoudln't be updated to avoid any failure in the future due to library changes
+32. After program development is finished all used Python library versions shold be fixed and not automatically updated in the future to avoid the failures due to the library changes
 33. The version of Bluestacks I plan to use as my preferred emulator type is 5.22.51.10.38.
 A potential Nox version 7.0.6.1
 34. An example of log file.
 File name: CE_robot_2025-05-19_23-06-13.log File content: